-39 Is there any legislation establishing the right to severance pay upon termination of employment?
+41 Is there any legislation establishing the right to severance pay upon termination of employment?
 How is severance pay calculated?

-Yes, as noted in question 36, under the Unjust Dismissal Act, as amended by Law No. 4, indefinite-term employees actually or constructively discharged without just cause are entitled to severance payments.
+Yes, under the Unjust Dismissal Act, as amended by Law No. 4, indefiniteterm employees actually or constructively discharged without just cause are entitled to severance payments.

-For employees hired on or after 26 January 2017 (when Law No. 4 was signed), severance pay is: an amount equivalent to three months' salary; and an amount equivalent to two weeks' salary for each year of service.
+For employees hired on or after 26 January 2017 (when Law No. 4 was signed), severance pay is an amount equivalent to three months' salary plus an amount equivalent to two weeks' salary for each year of service.
 For employees hired on or after 26 January 2017, the severance is capped at nine months.

-Employees hired before Law No. 4's effective date are not subject to the cap, and severance pay is based on years of service (YOS) and highest salary in the previous three years.
+Employees hired before Law No. 4's effective date are not subject to the cap, and severance pay is based on years of service (YOS) and the individual's highest salary in the previous three years.

 Part A Part B

-0-5 years 2 months 1 week/YOS
+0-5 years 2 months 1 week per YOS

-5-15 years 3 months 2 week/YOS
+5-15 years 3 months 2 weeks per YOS

-15+ years 6 months 3 week/YOS
+Over 15 years 6 months 3 weeks per YOS